braydennoh/StochasticRiverMigration/README.md

 pd.DataFrame({"x":-cl2[:,1], "y":-cl2[:,0]}).plot.line(x='x', y='y', ax= ax, label='Final Channel (10 years)')
 ```

 Because the channel array data do not have the same amount of array lengths, we need to interpolate them to have the same length.
-We are interpolating for 1000 lengths for initial (ch1) and final (ch2) channel centerlines.
+We are interpolating for 1000 lengths for initial (ch1), final (ch2) channel, and simulation (chb.channels) centerlines.

 ```ruby
 # Interpolating the initial channel